Brandonh291/Companion-Computer/README.md

-# Companion-Computer
+# Read-Me
-Code to run onboard companion computer system.
+This is going to be my total repository to contain everything related to my masters.